michael71161/python_exercises/README.md

 7. Caesar Cipher: string encoding and decoding using the Caesar Cipher method to shift letter as a key
 8. Silent Auction: each saying name and bet amount, the highes wins
 9. Calculator: with - add, subtract, multiply, divide
+10. Blackjack- a blackjack game against the computer as a dealer